-If you believe these things are a coincidences you are putting down your power and the universes power.
+If you believe these things are coincidences you are putting down your power and the power of the universe.
 It was meant to happen like that, you worked for it.

 I explain why I don’t like the term coincidence more in Manifesting What You Want in Your Life in 10 Steps!

 10- Recognise the power.

 Once you start to have a few things go your way or you get emailed about something that you had just been thinking about, you will start seeing the manifesting in action but remember to be aware of it and recognise it.
 Otherwise, you are undoing a lot of the steps above, especially the gratitude and high vibration pieces.

 I’ll end on this point:

 Put your plan out to the universe, show up every day, do the work, and it’ll manifest as its meant to be.